sanyaarora11/Bandit-Writeups/Writeups.md

-       wildcard patterns expanded by the calling shell are not mistakenly treated as expression arguments, it is generally safer to prefix wildcards or dubious path names with either `./' or to use absolute path names starting with '/'.</b> , the output gave a string which is password for the next level.
+       wildcard patterns expanded by the calling shell are not mistakenly treated as expression arguments, it is generally safer to prefix wildcards or dubious path names with either `./' or to use absolute path names starting with '/'.</b> , the output gave a string which is the password for the next level.